 Addressing Mail Correctly for Deployed Service Members

+It is a problem that the military / government postal system encounters daily.
+To alleviate this situation, the following site has been developed. help is needed from the family and friends of deployed service members.
 Senders stateside are actually slowing the delivery of the mail by not properly addressing letters and packages.
 The sender needs to know the name of the country and the name of the base camp where a service member is stationed are incompatible with regulated military addresses.

 Guide Note: In simple terms, what this means is one should not put the country or base in the address when sending mail to deployed service members or service members assigned overseas.

-- A1C John Doe
+GEN John Doe

-- A1C John Doe
+GEN John Doe

 317 Provisional Squadron

 This will cause the letter to be misrouted through civilian international mail channels, causing a huge delay in delivery.
 Also, if you are purchasing something online, most shipping software for the website will default as a foreign order and charge you for overseas foreign rates, versus domestic fare.